nixilla/practical-symfony2-book/source/day_03_the_data_model.rst

 .. note:: Doctrine 2 does not support natively behaviour like it does in Doctrine 1.2.
           Therefore you need to install third party extension as described `here`_.
-          For we'll skip the behaviours for now, so we can quickly get started.
+          We'll skip the behaviours for now, so we can quickly get started.

 .. _`here`: http://symfony.com/doc/current/cookbook/doctrine/common_extensions.html